 The regular combat units of the US Army include 1st Armored Division, 1st Cavalry Division, 1st Infantry Division, 2nd Infantry Division, 3rd Infantry Division, 4th Infantry Division, 10th Mountain Division, 25th Infantry Division, 2nd Stryker Cavalry Regiment, 3rd Stryker Cavalry Regiment, and 11th Cavalry Regiment, In addition, special operations forces include Special Forces (green berets), 82nd Airborne Division, 75th Ranger Regiment, 101st Airborne Division, 160th Special Operations Airlift Regiment, 4th Psychological Warfare League, Justice Brigade 95, 528th Logistics Brigade, 17th Airborne Brigade, and Delta Force.
 The forces are under the direct command of the US Army Special Operations Command.

-It is known that the US Army has about 11 divisions, each division has four infantry combat brigades.
-Within the US National Guard and Army Reserve, there are divisions with mixed brigades, consisting of combat support and combat support brigades, and cavalry, infantry, and artillery brigades, aviation, engineer, and independent support.
+It is known that the US Army has about 11 divisions, and each division has four infantry combat brigades.
+Within the US National Guard and Army Reserve, there are divisions with mixed brigades, consisting of combat support and combat support brigades, cavalry, infantry, and artillery brigades, aviation, engineer, and independent support.